ForSetGeorgia/Georgian-Budget-API/README.md

 NOTE: The below commands will only work if the container you are setting up to deploy from is named `georgianbudgetapi_api_1`.
 If it has a different name, then use it below in the `docker cp` commands.

-1. Copy your global gitignore into the `api` container:
+1. Copy your global gitignore into the `api` container (called from host):
   ```
   docker cp ~/.gitignore_global georgianbudgetapi_api_1:/root/
   ```
+  (on ubuntu .gitignore_global step is skipped)

-2. Run these commands from within the `api` container:
+2. Run these commands from within the `api` container(called from api container):
   ```
   git config --global core.excludesfile /root/.gitignore_global